Chapel of the Shepherds' Field: Biblical relevance

+In 1858, the remains of a monastery built around 400 A.D. were discovered, on what was called the "Khirbet Siyar al-Ghanem" – the "Ruins of the Sheep Enclosure" or "Ruins of the Sheepfold").
+The French official responsible for the excavations claimed to have found the three “shepherds’ tombs” mentioned by a pilgrim who visited Beit Sahour around the year 680.
+Between 1889 and 1906, the Franciscans succeeded in buying the land.

 History

 Roman period

-In 1951–52, prior to the construction of the present chapel, Franciscan archaeologist Virgilio Canio Corbo excavated the site and found caves with evidence of human habitation during the Herodian and later Roman period, as well as ancient oil presses.
+Franciscan archaeologist Virgilio Canio Corbo excavated the site and found caves with evidence of human habitation during the Herodian and later Roman period, as well as ancient oil presses.
 Corbo used his findings as arguments in favour of the hypothesis that a small community inhabited the site at the time of Jesus' birth.
 Murphy-O'Connor concludes that the site was occupied during the first century by nomadic shepherds.

 Byzantine period

 Over the Roman-period remnants, a Byzantine monastery was built at the end of the 4th century, which went through a second, rebuilding and expansion phase in the 6th.
 The monastery was destroyed by the Persians in 614 and was not reoccupied afterwards.
 The remains were destroyed in the 8th century by Muslims who chiseled off the Christian signs from several stones.

 Modern church

 The Shepherds' Field Chapel was built by the Franciscans in 1953.
-It is not far from the Greek Orthodox Der El Rawat Chapel, commemorating the same event.
+The Catholic chapel is dedicated to Our Lady of Fátima.